Udit-exe/SecuraFund/README.md

 ---

-Feel free to use this description for your GitHub repository.
-It provides a clear overview of the project, its features, technology stack, setup instructions, deliverables, evaluation criteria, and the rationale behind the project's name.
+Feel free to contribute in the project.